 Since the European RoHS Directive, which restricts the amount of specified hazardous substances that can be contained in products, came into effect in 2006, voices calling for compliance with the directive have spread to regions other than Europe.
 The scope of the directive has also been expanded step by step, with medical devices and control and monitoring devices becoming subject to the directive in 2014.

 Konica Minolta has managed chemical substances based on the RoHS Directive since the directive first came into effect.
 In 2011, with the revisions made to the Directive, the Group reviewed its system for the management of chemical substances and made a declaration of conformity with the revised standards.

-Going forward, the RoHS Directive will continue to be tightened, including the addition of specified phthalates (coming into effect in July 2019) to the list of restricted substances and expiry of exemptions.
+The RoHS Directive will continue to be tightened, including the addition of specified phthalates (coming into effect in July 2019) to the list of restricted substances and expiry of exemptions.
 Konica Minolta has already complied with the changes and will continue to grasp the trend of revisions accurately and take systematic steps to remain in compliance.